paviad/angular-azure-auth0/README.md

 Next, get the git url (either http:// or git:// as you prefer) and define a git remote in your repository, and then you can push into this remote and have visual studio online build and deploy it to azure automatically.

 *Note:* You also need to define an agent or use a hosted one, this is beyond the scope of this readme file.

+## Local Development

+Open a command prompt, navigate to the `\Frontend` folder and type `npm start`, then open VS2017 and open the solution file `Backend.sln` - run that project.

+Then you may navigate to `http://localhost:4200` and use the application locally.

+If you want to use an SQL database, create a new SQL database file through VS2017 by choosing "Add New Item..." into the project and selecting "SQL Server Database".
+Leave the name as `Database1.mdf`.

+If you don't want to use an SQL database, or if you don't want to use `Hangfire` you need to comment some lines in `\Backend\Startup.cs` (they are clearly marked).